alain-andre/prime/doc/prime.fr-FR.md

 Module: util/map
 ================

-`map` is a constructor that returns an object that works like a object.
+`map` is a constructor that retourne an object that works like a object.
 Unlike a object however, map instances can have any type of object as keys, rather than just strings.